 How do chemotherapy drugs work?

 Your doctors will recommend a drug or sometimes a mix of drugs for you, taking into account your type of cancer, how advanced it is and your general health.
 There are many types of chemotherapy drugs, the chemotherapy drug will be mixed specially for you and will be given either intravenously, as an injection or as pills or capsules.

-What to expect before, during and after chemotherapy?
+What to expect before, during and after chemotherapy treatment?